More than half of British fitness fanatics are confused about what exactly they're supposed to be doing in the gym.

-A quarter of those surveyed are too shy to ask for help, which leads to 18 per cent ‘making it up’ when they hit the gym floor.
+A quarter of those surveyed is too shy to ask for help, which leads to 18 per cent ‘making it up’ when they hit the gym floor.

-One fifth admit to simply copying what the person next to them was doing, either because they looked like they knew their stuff or because they liked the way that person looked.
+One fifth admits to simply copying what the person next to them was doing, either because they looked like they knew their stuff or because they liked the way that person looked.

 - 23% said they avoided the gym due to fear of what other people would think of them whilst they worked out.

 - 17% said they didn’t feel fit enough to embark on a new gym regime in the first place.

 - 17% also said that other people showing off discouraged them from going.